On Saturday, December 4, the people of Gambia will go to the polls to elect their president.

 Media reports said human rights has improved enormously under Mr Barrow, but as the incumbent president, he has so much to defend in terms of his leadership records.
 There have been concerns over rising crime and poor electricity and internet networks in the country.

 Mr Barrow’s most significant worry, according to many political pundits, is in the area of trust: he initially said he would only serve as a transitional leader for three years but he can now run for as long as he likes.

 Last year, a bill to limit presidents to two terms failed to pass.

-Again, Mr Barrow recently signed a controversial electoral pact with the Alliance for Patriotic Reorientation and Construction, the party formed by Yahya Jammeh in 1996.
+Again, Mr Barrow recently signed a controversial electoral pact with the Alliance for Patriotic Reorientation and Construction (APRC), the party formed by Mr Jammeh in 1996.
 Many have expressed fears that the pact may ease the return of Mr Jammeh.
 Others have said that it might as well undermine the work of the Truth, Reconciliation and Reparations Commission established in 2018 to investigate human rights violations under the Jammeh presidency.

 Despite all of these issues, 56-year-old Mr Barrow is still widely considered the shoo-in.

-Seven-three-year-old Mr Darboe was widely considered the face of opposition politics in Gambia.
-As leader of the United Democratic Party (UDP), the country’s largest opposition political force, he was a thorn in the flesh of the Jammeh government for decades.
+73-year-old Mr Darboe was widely considered the face of opposition politics in Gambia.
+As the leader of the United Democratic Party (UDP), the country’s largest opposition political force, he was a thorn in the flesh of the Jammeh government for decades.

-He was however detained by the Jammeh government after a death was recorded in a protest.
-He eventually was sentenced to three years in prison.
+He was, however, detained by the Jammeh government after one death was recorded during a protest.
+He was eventually sentenced to three years in prison.